afrihost/react-native-firebase-push-notifications/README.md

 ❗ This is a work in progress, the remote notifications work and has been done as priority, the rest will follow periodically.

+Version 1 now uses the version 7.* of the firebase SDK.

 To get started follow the instructions below:

 ## 🚧 Getting started